-Research shows that early diagnosis of autism spectrum disorder (ASD) leading to early interventions and treatment can have major long-term positive effects on symptoms and later skills.
+Research shows that early diagnosis of autism leading to early interventions and treatment can have major long-term positive effects for children.

 HELP US INVESTIGATE

-We want to find out just how bad the problem is and what is causing the long waiting lists and delays for public ASD assessment.
+We want to find out just how bad the problem is and what is causing the long waiting lists and delays for public autism assessment.

 We want to investigate what impact these delays are having on children and families around the country.

 Private assessments can cost up to €1,800 and are not always recognised by the HSE.
 We want to find out whether these waiting lists are fuelling a private industry as well as inequality when it comes to support provided by schools and the State.

 If you want to make a contribution to help this investigation happen, click the 'Fund This Proposal' button.
 Noteworthy investigations are sourced from and crowdfunded by the public.